andychase/codebook/topics/info/privacy.md

 ### No Selling or Sharing

-Except in the unique situations identified in this Privacy Policy, Tech Store Club does not sell or otherwise voluntarily provide the non personal browsing information we collect about you or your website usage to third parties.
+Except in the unique situations identified in this Privacy Policy, Snap Notes Collective does not sell or otherwise voluntarily provide the non personal browsing information we collect about you or your website usage to third parties.

 ### Notice

-If Tech Store Club is required to provide a third party with your non personal browsing information or to log in on behalf of a user (whether by subpoena or otherwise), then TSC will use reasonable means to notify you promptly of that event, unless TSC is prohibited by law from doing so or is otherwise advised not to notify you on the advice of legal counsel.
+If Snap Notes Collective is required to provide a third party with your non personal browsing information or to log in on behalf of a user (whether by subpoena or otherwise), then SNC will use reasonable means to notify you promptly of that event, unless SNC is prohibited by law from doing so or is otherwise advised not to notify you on the advice of legal counsel.